On moduli spaces of positive scalar curvature metrics on highly connected manifolds: Introduction

-In recent years a lot of work was devoted on the study of spaces \(\mathcal{R}^+(M)\) of Riemannian metrics of positive scalar curvature on a given spin manifold \(M\).
-Here we only want to mention the works \cite{botvinnik14:_infin} and \cite{MR3270591}.
+In recent years a lot of work was devoted to the study of these spaces and moduli spaces.
+Here we do not want to repeat the whole development of the subject.
+Therefore we refer the reader to the book \cite{MR3445334} for an overview and to \cite{botvinnik14:_infin}, \cite{MR3073935}, \cite{crowley18:_harmon_gromol_toda}, \cite{MR3270591} and \cite{perlmutter17:_param_morse_theor_posit_scalar_curvat} for more recent developments.

-The first work relates the study of the homotopy type of these spaces to certain infinite loop spaces.
-It is shown in this paper that infinitely many homotopy groups of these spaces are non-trivial.
+In the two recent publications \cite{MR3270591} and \cite{botvinnik14:_infin} it is shown that, for a high dimensional spin manifold \(M\) which admits a metric of positive scalar curvature, the space \(\mathcal{R}^+(M)\) has non-trivial higher rational homotopy groups \(\pi_k(\mathcal{R}^+(M))\otimes \mathbb{Q}\) in certain degrees \(k\).

-In the second work it was shown that in degrees \(d\) much smaller than the dimension \(n\) of the manifold \(M\) there are classes in the the homotopy groups \(\pi_d(\mathcal{R}^+(M))\), which descent to non-trivial classes in the homotopy groups of the observer moduli space of positive scalar curvature metrics on \(M\), if \(M\) fulfills some technical condition.
+While for the construction in \cite{MR3270591} the degree \(k\) of these homotopy groups is bounded above by some constant depending on and growing with the dimension of the manifold, the proof in \cite{botvinnik14:_infin} does not require such a bound.
+However, in \cite{MR3270591} it was also shown that the natural map